lazwolv/YandY/README.md

 # Y-Y-Beauty-Salon

-This is my first full blown project.
+This is my first full project.

 It is a beauty salon website.
 It has been in the making for a while and I am very proud of it.